 The inbox also consolidates your messages and reduces clutter because of its automatic moderation rules you can fine tune.
 The inbox will pull messages and comments from Facebook, Instagram, Twitter, LinkedIn, and YouTube, so you can answer them in one place.

 If you’re paying money for ads but not checking comments, you might as well just throw money away.
 Agorapulse’s social media inbox will gather all comments from your ads, so you can reply promptly like Smarter Nutrition did here.
 That means you don’t need to trawl through Facebook Ads Manager—which let’s be honest, none of us wants to do!

 Sounds great right?
 There are tons of features in the social media inbox.

 I’m going to share with you some of the ones we love at Contentworks Agency.

 The automatic moderation rules allow you to set specific actions when posts or messages containing keywords or phrases show up on your pages.
-The great thing about this feature is it’s easy to tailor it to the needs of each page.
+It’s easy to tailor automatic moderation rules to the needs of each page.

 For example, if you repeatedly get spam offering you Bitcoin or magic love potions (yes, for some reason I do), you can choose to delete them immediately, so they don’t waste your time.